Discovering Graph Generating Dependencies for Property Graph Profiling: GGDMiner Framework

 \subsubsection{Discovery of Differential Constraints}

 The discovery of differential constraints relies on the attribute pairs selected in the pre-processing step of this framework.
-Given a graph pattern $Q[[\overline{x}]]$ in which $\overline{x}$ is the set of variables, we first verify which variables have attributes considered important according to our pre-processing step.
+Given a graph pattern $Q[[\overline{x}]]$ in which $\overline{x}$ is the set of variables, we first verify which variables have attributes considered important according to the list in our pre-processing step.
 We discover differential constraints concerning only the variables (node/edge) that have attributes considered important.
-Thus, to avoid recalculations, at every vertical expansion of the lattice we consider only the variables that were added to the graph pattern.
-We take inspiration from methods for mining association rules with intervals for discovering differential constraints in GGDs.
-The main difference is that, in the case of differential constraints for GGDs, the intervals are the thresholds indicating how similar two attributes or an attribute and a constant are.
+Thus, to avoid recalculations, we consider only the variables that were added to the graph pattern with the new edge extension at every vertical expansion of the lattice.
+Therefore, the number of possible differential constraints to be discovered at each extension is bounded.
+We take inspiration from methods for mining association rules with intervals to discover the differential constraints in GGDs.
+The main difference is that, in the case of differential constraints for GGDs, the intervals are thresholds, which indicates how similar two attributes or an attribute and a constant are.

-Given a graph pattern $Q[\overline{x}]$, its set of matches $E$, support $\tau$, and decision boundaries $T$ we first discover differential constraints of the type $\delta(x.A, cons) \le t$ where an attribute $A$ of a variable $x$ is compared to a constant $cons$.

-For each variable $x$ added to the graph pattern at the last extension, we first identify if there any attributes of $x$ in the list of important attributes of the pre-process step.
+Given a graph pattern $Q[\overline{x}]$, its set of matches $E$, support $\tau$, and decision boundaries $T$, we first discover differential constraints of the type $\delta(x.A, cons) \le t$ where an attribute $A$ of a variable $x$ is compared to a constant $cons$.
+For each variable $x$ added to the graph pattern at the last extension, we first identify if there are any attributes of $x$ in the list of important attributes of the pre-processing step.
 If yes, we retrieve the set of values $V$ of attribute $A$ of $x$ in the set of matches $E$ and identify which clusters $C$ each value $v \in V$ is part of.
-Then for each identified cluster $c \in C$, if the size of $C$ is bigger than $\tau$ then it means that there is a differential constraint regarding the attribute $x.A$.
+Then for each identified cluster $c \in C$, if the size of $C$ is bigger than $\tau$, it means that there is at least one differential constraint regarding the attribute $x.A$.

-Then, given the set of values of each cluster $c$, we choose what is the best value in the cluster $c$ to be used as the constant $cons$.
-The idea is to choose a constant value that maximizes the support of the differential constraint as much as possible, therefore, we select the value that has the lowest average (dis)similarity to all other values in the cluster.